kenmonks/lurch/lde/src/experimental/readme.md

    5. Check if `LurchOptions.autoCases` is true, and if so, do the following.
    6. Get every case-like rule (i.e., a rule with a single metavariable as its last child which only appears in the rule as an outermost expression) and match every user conclusion to it, inserting any `Inst`s or `Part`s found after the corresponding rule.
 (Note: this is generally slow except for small documents or documents with no caselike rules.)

+#### Process Arithmetic
+   1. Check if `LurchOptions.processArithmetic` is true, and if so, do the following.
+   2. Find the first rule marked as a `ArithmeticRule(ring)`  by the library author, where `ring` is one of ℕ, ℤ, or ℚ.
+   3. Get all of the user conclusions with attribute `.by` equal to `arithmetic`.
+   4. For each such conclusion, $e$, check if it represents a valid statement of arithmetic in the given ring, using the `isArithmetic[ring](e)` command in [parsing.js](../parsing.js).
+If it does not, mark its validation result for `arithmetic` to `inapplicable` and return without doing anything further.
+   5. If $e$ does represent an allowed statement of arithmetic in the given ring, convert it to the appropriate CAS notation and ask the Algebrite CAS to check if it is true.
+Mark its validation result for `arithmetic` to `valid` or `invalid` accordingly.
+   6. Either way, insert an instantiation of the form `:{ e }` after the Arithmetic rule found in step 2.

+#### Process Algebra
+   1. Check if `LurchOptions.processAlgebra` is true, and if so, do the following.
+   2. Find the first rule marked as a `ArithmeticRule(ring)`  by the library author, where `ring` is one of ℕ, ℤ, or ℚ.
+   3. Get all of the user conclusions with attribute `.by` equal to `algebra`.
+   4. For each such conclusion, $e$, see if it has a `lurchNotation` attribute, and let $s$ be its content (should be a string).
+   5. Do a simple regex check to ensure that $s$ is of the form `LHS=RHS` where `LHS` and `RHS` do not contain `=`, and mark it as return if it doesn't because we only allow identities for now.
+   6. Ask the CAS to evaluate `simplify(LHS-RHS)`.
+If it returns $0$, mark the validation result for `algebra` on $e$ to `valid`.
+Otherwise set it to `invalid`.
+   6. Either way, insert an instantiation of the form `:{ e }` after the Arithmetic rule found in step 2.

 #### Instantiate (for $n$-compact validation)
    1. Get the set of propositions, `E`, in the user's document.
    2. Get the set, `F`, of all unfinished formulas with any max weenies.